laurent90git/laurent90git.github.io/github_projects/DAE_Scipy/Examples.md

 <iframe width="320" height="560" src="https://www.youtube.com/embed/VESQ7IXPlQw" title="Free falling chain simulation" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## 3. Stiff ODEs

+The DAE-adapted code remains compatible with purely differential equations.
+Radau5 is often recognised as the archetype of the stiff integrator.
+Being L-stable, possessing both a high order and high stage order with stiff accuracy, it handles stiff and very stiff equations naturally.
+Its embedded error estimate can also be corrected for stiffness, ensuring the time step is not limited by stiffness.

+The well-known Robertson ODE is one such model.
+It models a small network of reactions with vastly different time scales.
+Its ODE formulation is:
+TODO

+An equivalent index-1 formulation is:
+TODO